Tampere Lenin Museum

+History

-The museum is located in the Tampere Workers' Hall.
+The museum was located in the Tampere Workers' Hall.
 Built in 1900, the building hosted underground meetings of the Russian Social Democratic Labour Party in 1905 and 1906.
-At the 1905 meeting, Lenin met Joseph Stalin in person for the first time.
-The museum has a permanent exhibition with material related to Lenin's life and the history of the Soviet Union.
-It also organizes varying exhibitions on different themes.
+During December 1905, Vladimir Lenin met Joseph Stalin in person for the first time at the Tampere conference of 1905 deliberating the civil disorder of the Russian Revolution of 1905.

+The museum had a permanent exhibition with material related to Lenin's life and the history of the Soviet Union.
+It also organized varying exhibitions on different themes.
 The museum was awarded the Order of Friendship of Peoples in 1986 by the council of Supreme Soviet of the Soviet Union.
 Since the collapse of the Soviet Union, the museum has developed a more critical view to Lenin's work and the Soviet Union.

+In April 2024, the museum announced that it would close at the end of the year and reopen in February 2025 under the name Nootti, in reference to the Note Crisis in 1961 between Finland and the Soviet Union.
+The museum's director, Kalle Kallio, said that the changes were meant to reflect the changes in Finland–Russia relations and added that the museum's old name did not "do justice" to its exhibits.
+The museum closed on 3 November 2024.